Northwestern Elevated Railroad: Expansion

-A short extension from Central to Linden Avenue in Wilmette was built in April 1912.
+A short extension from Central to Linden Avenue in Wilmette was hurriedly built over one night in April 1912.

 Consolidation

 In 1913, Chicago's four elevated railroad companies came together to form the Chicago Elevated Railways Collateral Trust, establishing crosstown services for the first time.
 In 1924, all four companies were formally united to form the Chicago Rapid Transit Company.
 The Chicago Transit Authority took over the assets of the CRT in 1947.